Antique Furniture Values

 The Value of Antique Buffets

 Antique buffets and sideboards were originally used in dining rooms, primarily for storage and serving.
 Historically, fine silver pieces and linens were stored within the drawers and cabinets, and their tops could be used for placing hot food dishes, away from the table.
 We still sell quite a few sideboards and buffets for their original usage in formal dining rooms and I think they are absolutely beautiful under a gilded mirror or antique painting.
-(See, there I go again, putting beauty over function!)

 Antique Values – Why

 But many of our buyers simply do not see this need.
-Without a formal dining room to impress, many people use buffets as entryway pieces.
+Without a formal dining room to impress, many people instead use buffets as entryway pieces.
 And heck, why not?
 They have great storage for mail or even hats and mittens, and provide a great space to toss the keys and the dog leash when you come in the door.